learning2hash/learning2hash.github.io/_publications/do2017simultaneous.markdown

 citations: 24
 bibkey: do2017simultaneous
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1704.00860'}]
-tags: [Hashing Methods, Evaluation Metrics, Benchmarks and Datasets]
+tags: [Hashing Methods, Deep Hashing, Evaluation Metrics, Benchmarks and Datasets]
 ---
 In most state-of-the-art hashing-based visual search systems, local image descriptors of an image are first aggregated as a single feature vector.
 This